-The DSTT Tunnel will close to buses in March 2019 as a result of the Washington State Convention Center expansion and to prepare for East Link service.
-Buses currently in the DSTT will shift to surface streets, resulting in increased bus volumes on surface streets and longer bus travel times through downtown.
+The DSTT will close to buses in March 2019 as a result of the Washington State Convention Center expansion and to prepare for East Link service.
+Buses currently in the DSTT will shift to surface streets, resulting in increased bus volumes on surface streets and longer travel times on Route 550 through downtown.
 Link will remain in the DSTT.